 A finding of responsibility is a finding made by an appropriate university official or officials in a university proceeding, including as a part of an agreement with the student(s) resolving the conduct matter.
-The notation is permanent and not subject to any appeal procedures.
-Only if the underlying finding of responsibility is vacated for any reason will the transcript notation be removed.
+If the underlying finding of responsibility is vacated for any reason the transcript notation will be removed.

 The university may also note transcripts pursuant to the procedures set forth in the Code of Academic Integrity.